-The Company continued with the delineation infill drilling program with a particular focus on Marianas, but also within the Diluvio West, Intermediate, GAP and Barrancas deposits.
-Results from this drilling are required to increase confidence in the Mineral Resource extensions and reduce risk during reserve conversion and the following mine planning stages.
+The Company continued with a Mineral Resource delineation infill drilling program with a particular focus on Marianas, but also in the Diluvio West and Barrancas deposits.
+Results from this drilling were required to increase confidence in the Mineral Resource extensions and reduce risk during Reserve conversion and the subsequent mine planning stages.